-What you eat can impact your thyroid function—for better or worse.
+Did you know that what you eat can impact your thyroid function—for better or worse.

 Think about it–does it make sense to put junk into your body and expect it to work well?
 Just like you wouldn't put sludge into your car's gas tank, you shouldn't be putting processed foods, pesticides, artificial colors, and more into your body.

 But what about everything else?
 Does that mean that all whole foods are healthy for someone with hypothyroidism?

 Actually, that's not the case.
 Even though on the surface, they might appear to be healthy, they might not be for you.
 In fact, there are several foods to avoid with hypothyroidism, or at least foods that you might want to take a closer look at if you struggle with thyroid issues.

 The following foods can possibly be bad for your thyroid health for a variety of reasons.
 Let's talk about each of them and see why you might want to eliminate each of these from your diet.
 Of course, talk with your doctor about any concerns you have about these foods and your diet.

 Soy is everywhere.